google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/web-payment-apps.md

 navigator.serviceWorker.controller.postMessage('payment_app_window_ready');
 ```

-### Pay operation
+### Invoke the Pay operation

-You'll probably want to authenticate the user and let them authorize payment.
+You'll probably want to authenticate the user and let them authorize payment,
-(This process is outside the scope of this document.)
-Once the user indicates
+although that process is outside the scope of this document.
+Once the user
-they want to make the payment, send a message to the service worker with the
+indicates they want to make the payment, send a message to the service worker
-information required for merchant to proceed.
+with the information required for merchant to proceed.

 ```js
 onPay() {